decaller/laravelvoya/readme.md

 require_once __DIR__.'../*public_html or subdomain folder*/index.php';
 ```
 4. Make .env file
+>try using `https://` instead and do not add extra slash at the end
 5. Set permission rapotapp/storage to 777 recursively
 6. Do `composer install`
 7. Do `php artisan voyager:install`